didachos24/CleanTeamServices/README.md

-# SMR-Janitorial
+# TheCleanTeam
-SMR Janitorial Website.
+The Clean Team Website.